nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 workflows to leverage different volume- and surface-based structural analysis components and provides a mechanism for integrating MRI, fMRI and DTI data within a single workflow.

+encourage the scientific exploration of different algorithms and associated parameters; (2) ease the development of workflows within and between packages; (3) reduce the learning curve associated with understanding the algorithms, APIs and user interfaces of disparate packages; (4) provide a plugin like environment for developers to create and test new cross-package algorithms; and (5) provide a collaborative environment for neuroimaging software development in a high-level language.
+These aims address some limitations of existing neuroimaging pipeline systems (e.g., LONIPipeline, CaMBA, MIPAV, BioImageSuite).

+  Second, to provide a
+pipeline structure which allows for parallel processing, simple parameter sweeping, interoperability between packages, reproducible analyses, and easy pipeline visualization.

 Conclusion